NREL/HPC/slurm/README.md

 done

 To make the examples with Intel MPI run make makefile.intel in the source directory.

+Change old_new.sh to old_new.intel in FAN.intel and CHAIN.intel.

 To build the conda enviroment with Intel MPI change the module load command in source/jupyter.sh.